syncfusion-content/wpf-docs/wpf/Notify-Icon/Getting-Started.md

 # Getting Started with WPF Notify Icon

-This section provides you an overview of working with WPF [NotifyIcon](https://www.syncfusion.com/wpf-controls/notify-icon) for WPF and provides a walkthrough to configure the NotifyIcon control in a real-time scenario.
+This section provides you an overview of working with [NotifyIcon](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Tools.Controls.NotifyIcon.html) for WPF and provides a walkthrough to configure the NotifyIcon control in a real-time scenario.

 ## Assembly deployment